esfinkel/quantum_artist/README.md

 Run `artist.py`.
 Comment/uncomment `DATA_SOURCE` (at top of file) to select whether you want to use our pre-collected real quantum data (in `real_data.py`) or dynamically generate new data using a fake quantum backend (`in four_bit_quantum_rng.py`).

 You can also generate new data from real quantum hardware yourself, if you want.
-Note that the latter will access IBM's resources using qiskit; you would need to follow the instructions at https://qiskit.org/documentation/install.html to cache your qiskit access token, if you've never done so, and uncomment `provider =...` in the circuit code.
+In that case you must follow the instructions at https://qiskit.org/documentation/install.html to cache your qiskit access token, if you've never done so, and uncomment `provider =...` in `four_bit_quantum_rng.py`.

 ## Project Statement